-We conducted a meta-analysis of five trials^{29,28,31,18,30} comparing fluoxetine to sertraline.
+We conducted a meta-analysis of five trials ^{18, 31-34} comparing fluoxetine to sertraline.
 Results suggest that sertraline has a modest but statistically significant additional treatment effect compared to fluoxetine as measured by the number of responders on the HAM-D and MADRS scales at endpoint.
 The number needed to treat to yield one additional responder is 17.
 However, this meta-analysis is limited to response on only two diagnostic scales and the included studies are of fair quality.

-Additionally, we conducted another meta-analysis of five studies^{24,34,25, 26, 27,28} assessing the efficacy of fluoxetine and paroxetine.
-Results provide fair evidence that response rates on HAMDand MADRS do not differ significantly at endpoint.
+Additionally, we conducted another meta-analysis of five studies^{27-31, 37} assessing the efficacy of fluoxetine and paroxetine.
+Results provide fair evidence that response rates on HAM-D and MADRS do not differ significantly at endpoint.
 However, this meta-analysis is also limited to response on only two diagnostic scales and the included studies are of fair quality.

 Mixed evidence exists about a faster onset of action of paroxetine than fluoxetine.
-Three studies report a significantly faster onset of action of paroxetine, ^{23,25, 26} four other trials do not support this finding. ^{14,24,27,28} Four studies provide fair evidence that paroxetine and fluoxetine do not differ significantly in the improvement of anxiety in patients with anxious depression. ^{23,24,27,28}
+Three studies report a significantly faster onset of action of paroxetine, ^{26, 28, 29} four other trials do not support this finding. ^{14, 27, 30, 31} Four studies provide fair evidence that paroxetine and fluoxetine do not differ significantly in the improvement of anxiety in patients with anxious depression. ^{26, 27, 30, 31} efficacy of escitalopram is significantly greater than the efficacy of citalopram.20 However, this result is inconsistent with another trial comparing escitalopram to citalopram.21

-Eight of nine additional studies comparing SSRIs to each other report good to fair evidence that efficacy does not differ among the compared drugs.
-Only one fair study reported that the efficacy of escitalopram is significantly greater than the efficacy of citalopram.
-However, this result is inconsistent with another trial comparing escitalopram to citalopram.21
+Nine of ten additional studies comparing SSRIs to each other report good to fair evidence that efficacy does not differ among the compared drugs.
+Only one fair study reported that the

-Seven good to fair studies provide mixed evidence about a higher efficacy and a greater anxiolytic effect of venlafaxine compared to fluoxetine. ^{49, 44, 48, 43, 45, 46,50} We conducted a meta-analysis of data from six of these studies.
+Seven good to fair studies provide mixed evidence about a higher efficacy and a greater anxiolytic effect of venlafaxine compared to fluoxetine.
+We conducted a meta-analysis of data from six of these studies.
 Results provide fair evidence that venlafaxine has a modest but statistically significant additional treatment effect compared to fluoxetine as measured by the number of responders on the HAM-D and MADRS scales at endpoint (RR 1.12; 95% CI 1.02-1.23).
 The number needed to treat to yield one additional responder is 34.
 However, this meta-analysis is limited to response on only two diagnostic scales and the included studies are of fair quality.